-Top news: Budget Session to begin today, Economic Survey to be tabled in Parliament
+Top news: Jamia student who was shot by gunman discharged from hospital

 The biggest stories of the day.

+The Jamia Millia Islamia University student who was shot by a gunman during an anti-Citizenship Act protests on Thursday was discharged from hospital on Friday morning, PTI reported.
+Shadab Farooq underwent a surgery at All India Institute of Medical Sciences, a friend said.

-The Budget Session of Parliament will begin on Friday.
+The Budget Session of Parliament began on Friday.
 The government will also table the Economic Survey for 2019-’20, a day before the Union Budget is to be presented in the Lok Sabha.

-Hours after a gunman opened fire at protesting students of Jamia Millia Islamia University, Union Home Minister Amit Shah once again raised the bogey of protests at Shaheen Bagh during an election rally in New Delhi.
-He asked voters to choose from Narendra Modi, “who conducted airstrikes and surgical strikes on Pakistan’s soil to kill terrorists”, and those who back Shaheen Bagh protestors.

 Live updates